German constitutional reforms of October 1918: Baden's Reichstag speech and motion by the parliamentary groups

-In the Reichstag on 22 October, Baden did not commit himself to a Reich chancellor who was formally accountable to Parliament.
+In the Reichstag on 22 October, Baden did not commit himself to a chancellor who was formally accountable to Parliament.
 He said that a chancellor or state secretary could of course not remain in office without the confidence of the majority in the Reichstag but that Germany should not resort to forms of government that were not in keeping with its traditions.
 He announced a bill by which a state court would punish the head of government for acting unconstitutionally.
 Speakers from the majority parties called for formal constitutional rules for the transition to a parliamentary system of government.

 A draft of the proposal by the majority parliamentary parties was then adopted and revised by the government.
 The result was submitted as an initiative by the parliamentary groups on 26 October.
 Because of that approach, it was unnecessary to involve the Bundesrat, since it was not considered a governmental motion even though in substance it was.
 Objections from the opposition were overruled by the Reichstag majority.
 The conservatives saw the proposals as a path to radical democratization and the Independent Social Democrats (USPD), a left-wing splinter party that had broken away from the SPD in 1917, as merely a patch on the militarist coat.

-On 24 October the Reichstag, as if anticipating the new system, formally expressed its confidence in the Reich Chancellor 193 to 52, with 23 abstentions.
+On 24 October the Reichstag, as if anticipating the new system, formally expressed its confidence in the Chancellor 193 to 52, with 23 abstentions.
 The parties of the parliamentary majority voted in favor and the conservative parties and USPD against.
 The abstentions came from the German, Polish and Alsace–Lorraine parties.
 On 25 and 26 October the Reichstag majority approved the government's bills with the amendments it had made to them.
 The sittings were the last two sessions of the imperial Reichstag elected in 1912.
 On 28 October the Bundesrat approved the bills, and on the same day, after imperial issuance and promulgation, they came into force.

 Emperor Wilhelm II wanted to give the reform laws his own meaning by issuing an imperial decree immediately after their approval on 28 October.
-It stated that the transfer of fundamental rights from the Emperor to the people concluded a constitutional epoch that had enabled the people to make great achievements, as for example during the four years of war, and that the Emperor acceded to the decisions of the Reichstag.
-The Reich Chancellor delayed publication of the decree in order that Wilhelm's declarations would have no effect on the public.
+It stated that the transfer of fundamental rights from the emperor to the people concluded a constitutional epoch that had enabled the people to make great achievements, as for example during the four years of war, and that the Emperor acceded to the decisions of the Reichstag.
+The Chancellor delayed publication of the decree in order that Wilhelm's declarations would have no effect on the public.